Anami-II/SoundBox/Let's Rock Baby.md

 1. AC⚡DC - Rock 'n' Roll Train 🚂🤘
 1. AC⚡DC - TNT 🧨
 1. AC⚡DC - You Shook Me All Night Long
+1. Alice In Chains - Man in the Box
+1. Alice In Chains - Them Bones
 1. Arctic Monkeys - Do I Wanna Know
 1. Audioslave - Be Yourself
 1. Audioslave - Like Stone 🪨